kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Add 1+2! to add one to the word at address tos value
 * DONE show bytes free in dec
 * DONE show bytes free after auto load has happened

-* TODO BUG bytes free wrong (inverted).
+* DONE BUG bytes free wrong (inverted).
 Using the correct pointers?

 * TODO BUG function to store three copies of three bytes used to move stack around for swap, over, rot etc and cope with type flag
 * TODO BUG Does OVER work with a string and a value on stack?
 I know swap does not so not expecting this to work.
 Yes copies as a pointer.
 Need to shift three bytes.
 Write a bit of code to store three bytes for stack movements.